 - Support the investor throughout the exchange process

-- Coordinate with you, your accountant and real estate attorney
+- Coordinate with you, your accountant, and your real estate attorney

 - Handle all deposits and disbursements from the sale proceeds